magento/devdocs/src/guides/v2.3/install-gde/install/cli/dev_update-magento.md

 ---
 group: software-update-guide
-title: Update the Magento application
+title: Update Magento
-menu_title: Update the Magento application
-menu_order: 2
-menu_node:
 functional_areas:
   - Upgrade
 ---

-This topic discusses how a contributing developer can update the Magento application without reinstalling it.
+This topic discusses how a contributing developer can update Magento without reinstalling it.
 To perform an upgrade if you're *not* a contributing developer, see [Updating the Magento application and components]({{ page.baseurl }}/comp-mgr/bk-compman-upgrade-guide.html).

 To update the Magento software if you're a contributing developer: